 CXone Attendant is a tool for your Out of Office status in the phone system.
 It allows callers to be directed to a backup user or alternate phone number if you aren't available to take calls.
 CXone Attendant allows you to use call forwarding and a corporate directory that callers can access to reach the person or department they need to talk to.
 It also provides voicemail management, if your organization uses this option.

 The tasks you can complete with CXone Attendant depend on the features your organization uses.
-You can change your status to Out of Office, set a backup user to take your calls while you're away, and change how the system notifies you about new messages.
+You can change your status to Out of Office, set a backup user to take your calls while you're away, and change how the system notifies you about new messages and missed calls.
 CXone Attendant allows you to manage your voicemail messages.
 You can listen, delete, send a copy to your email, and forward them to others in your organization.
 You may also be able to access your voicemail messages by phone, depending on how your system is set up.

 You can use Automatic Speech Recognition (ASR) functionality within CXone Attendant.
 This allows a caller to say the name, spell the name, or say the extension to reach the desired party.